 An IATA hackathon targets 100-120 developers (for onsite hackathons with physical presence of developers/participants) and up to 250 developers virtually.
 The profile of the participants can be technical or non-technical as per the following descriptions:

 - Coding developers – commonly referred to as “keyboard masters” and know how to create applications that extract key content from databases.

-- Marketers - visionary individuals who are able to immerse themselves in a project that will revolutionize customer marketing.
+- Marketers - visionary individuals who are able to immerse themselves in a project that will enhance customer marketing.

 - Designers - individuals who design applications to create a dynamic user experience for the end-user.

-Teams can be created prior or during the first day of the hackathon.
-The teams must include a minimum of two up to a maximum of six members.
+Teams can be created prior to or during the first day of the hackathon.
+The teams must include a minimum of two participants, up to a maximum of six.

 IATA Hackathon program